aidygus/astar-rover/readme.md

 ### Set a single destination

 The A* algorythm will find the safest path it can find.
-It dose this by trying to avoid steep slopes prefering routes between -5 and +15 degrees.
+It does this by trying to avoid steep slopes prefering routes between -5 and +15 degrees.

 ### Automatic speed limiter